barryclark/jekyll-now/_posts/2016-2-2-C-Pointers-Reminders.md

 ---
 layout: post
-title: Basic reminders about C pointers ( in progress )
+title: Basic reminders about C pointers
 ---

 A pointer is a variable.
 This variable contains the address of another one.
 This other one can be a primitive type, a structure, an object ( in C++ ) but also another pointer.